jgoux/pg-browser/README.md

 cp -r /pg-wasm/* /pg-wasm/.config .
 ```

-Eventually tweak the configuration and save it back to the host:
+[OPTIONAL] Eventually tweak the configuration and save it back to the host:

 ```bash
 make menuconfig